agurebora/person-service/README.md

 cdk deploy --all
 ```

-You can also deploy stacks individually
+Optionally you can also deploy stacks individually

 ```
 cdk deploy PersonDataStack